 Fidos After 5

-The Garden partners with the Richmond SPCA for Fidos After 5 in which leashed dogs are allowed.
+The Garden partners with the Richmond SPCA for Fidos After 5 on these special nights (only): May 26, June 9, 23, July 14, 28, August 11, 25, and September 8 where leashed dogs are allowed.
 Suggested $2 “pet admission” benefits Richmond SPCA.

-Leashed dogs allowed on Fidos nights only.
+Leashed dogs are allowed on Fidos nights only.

 Fidos After 5 Music

 Live musical performances each week from 5-8 p.m.

 Dates: May 26, June 9, 23, July 14, 28, August 11, 25 and September 8.

 May 26 – Run Forrest Run, a cover band featuring music from U2, the Bangles, the Cranberries, Cyndi Lauper, Pearl Jam, Radiohead, the Beatles, the Police, Queen, the GoGos, Toad the Wet Sprocket and more.

 June 9 – The Atkinsons meld roots, country, and rock music into their own style of rambling swing rock & roll.
 Heartfelt story-telling is at the core of the Atkinsons, and it is complemented with three-part harmonies layered over mandolin, fiddle, drums, bass and electric guitars.
 The band’s influences run the gamut from country, mountain, bluegrass, to straight-up rock and roll music, and the sound ends up being quite a musical stew.

 June 23 – Kozy Cats play soul music, classic pop and swinging blues like Boz Scaggs’ “Runnin’ Blue.”